ariellouise/Covid/README.md

 # Covid

 This is a CLI Data Gem created for Flatiron.
 This will be edited more later.
+Checking git push

 ## Installation